w11k/lsql/lsql-doc/src/index.md

 # Introduction

-LiterateSQL (LSql) is a pragmatic Java database access library on top of JDBC.
+LSql (Literate SQL) is a pragmatic Java database access library on top of JDBC.

 Our philosophy: